AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 ## Default Behavior

 This section describes the default behavior of the chart in the Live Edit mode and lists the events triggered by users' actions.
+By handling events, you can change the default behaviour – see the [Events](Events) article to learn more.

 Please keep in mind that in addition to the special events mentioned below, all Live Edit interactions (as well as any interactions with Gantt charts) trigger [row events](Events#rows).

 **1. Editing Data Grid Text**